cooperlonely/DVB-T2-DATV-Broadcast-System/README.md

 #

-4 * go to setup tab and change ip of your pluto, or select your type of SDR.
+4 * go to settings tab and change ip of your pluto, or select your type of SDR.
 * select available on your PC video codec type.
 * go to Multiplex tab and configure your channel list and select types of inpit source for each for the grab_window u can use 2 options for grabbing any opened window on your system: